 Reason #4: Because we’re agile

 In our work, we employ agile software development methodologies.
 Being agile means adopting a set of values, principles, and practices that emphasize flexibility, collaboration, and iterative development.
-As a result, our teams can adapt to changing requirements, minimize risks, and deliver high-quality products.
+As a result, our developers can adapt to changing requirements, minimize risks, and deliver high-quality products.

 When you embrace agile, you’re actually giving your product a much better chance.
 According to statistics, only 9% of agile projects fail, compared to the 29% of projects that employ a more traditional, waterfall methodology.